Core i3 CPUs are still a solid choice for gaming on a budget. If you want to get an Intel Core i3 processor for gaming, here are your best choices.

 Our recommendation is to visit eBay and look for a pre-owned Core i3 8100.
 Alternatively you could keep your eye out for a OEM/tray processor.
 As with the Core i3 9100F, pair it with a solid B360 MoBo and later upgrade to a Core i5/i7.

-Core i3 CPUs are still a solid choice for gamers on a budget
+i3 CPUs are still a solid choice for budget gamers

 When it comes to gaming performance 8th and 9th gen Core i3 CPUs can still offer a lot, even for games that are heavy on the CPU.
 Sure, you won’t be able to reach three-digit framerates and there could be some stuttering.
 But, in most cases, you can expect more than solid gaming performance with a recent Core i3 model.